einavcohen/Artificial-Intelligence/README.md

 # Prediction Using Machine Learning Models
 A ML implementation of KNN, Decision Tree and naïve base algorithms.

-Evaluating the prediction accuracy percentages of the predictions using K-fold cross validation.
+Evaluating the accuracy percentages of the predictions using K-fold cross validation.